Seven Thirty-Seven

 "Seven Thirty-Seven" is the second season premiere episode of the American television drama series Breaking Bad, and the 8th episode overall.
-It was written by J. Roberts and directed by cast member Bryan Cranston who portrays central character Walter White.
+It was written by J. Roberts and directed by cast member Bryan Cranston who portrays the show's protagonist Walter White.
 The episode aired on AMC on March 8, 2009.

 Plot

-After his purchase of meth from Walter White and Jesse Pinkman, (Note: As depicted in "A No-Rough-Stuff-Type Deal".) drug kingpin Tuco Salamanca viciously assaults his lieutenant, No-Doze, after he speaks to Walt in Tuco’s place.
+After his purchase of meth from Walter White and Jesse Pinkman, (Note: As depicted in "A No-Rough-Stuff-Type Deal".) drug kingpin Tuco Salamanca viciously assaults his lieutenant, No-Doze, for speaking to Walt in Tuco’s place.
 After Tuco departs, Walt calculates the minimum amount of money he will need to provide for his family, concluding that the figure is $737,000.
 Tuco suddenly returns demanding that Walt save a convulsive No-Doze.
-Walter performs chest compressions on him to no avail as No-Doze dies.
+Walter performs chest compressions on him to no avail, and No-Doze dies.
 Tuco tells Gonzo, the other man in his employ, to hide No-Doze's body, and Gonzo complies despite telling Tuco he should receive a Christian burial.

 Walt parts ways with Jesse and goes home.
-Skyler White finds him standing at the television, and he subsequently rapes her.
+Skyler White finds him standing at the television, and he subsequently sexually assaults her, only stopping after Skyler objects multiple times.
 Meanwhile, Jesse meets with an illegal arms dealer at a hot dog restaurant and purchases a Ruger SP101 handgun.
-The next day, he tells Walt that he believes Tuco poses a threat to them and must be taken care of.
-Walt points out that shooting him would end badly, and the pair seems despondent.
+The next day he tells Walt that he believes Tuco poses a threat to them and must be taken care of.
+Walt points out that shooting him would end badly, and the pair seem despondent.
 Elsewhere, Skyler refuses to answer phone calls from her sister, Marie Schrader.
-Marie and her husband Hank argue about whether or not she attempted to schedule a dinner with Skyler in a way that conflicts with another appointment that she has for therapy, revealing that Marie reluctantly goes to therapy for unspecified problems.
+Marie and her husband Hank argue about whether she attempted to schedule a dinner with Skyler that conflicts with an appointment she has for therapy, revealing that Marie reluctantly goes to therapy for unspecified problems.